-Dr. Eva Lazar, a licensed clinical psychologist in Teaneck, New Jersey, says music is one of many ways parents can enhance their relationship with their children.
+Dr. Eva Lazar, a licensed clinical psychologist, says music is one of many ways parents can enhance their relationship with their children.

 “We can forge connections with young people through shared interests, whether it’s music, shopping, or fashion, and you can’t go wrong by joining them there in a healthy, meaningful way,” says Lazar.